orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/deployment/publication-pipeline.md

 ## Available Publishers

 No publishers are currently available, but publishing to S3, Github Pages, and Netlify will eventually be officially supported via plugins.
-A simple `script` publisher to run arbitrary shell commands will eventually be available in core.
-They will be listed here as they become available.
+They will be listed in this wiki as they become available.

 {% endblock %}